BGAcademy23/B3/tutorial.md

 :bomb: The Docker container that is the foundation of this Singularity image file contains a license key for GeneMark-ETP that has an (unknown) expiration date (probably expiring less than a year from now).
 By using BRAKER1, BRAKER2, or BRAKER3 with any version of GeneMark-ES/ET/EP/ETP/S-T, you agree to the license terms of GeneMark-ES/ET/EP/ETP/S-T (terms available at http://exon.gatech.edu/GeneMark/license_download.cgi).
 If you want to use BRAKER1, BRAKER2, or BRAKER3 after the expiration date of the license key, we recommend that you update the official BRAKER container available from https://hub.docker.com/r/teambraker/braker3.

 ## Troubleshooting

+### BRAKER3 died with my data, what shall I do?

+BRAKER3 requires both substantial RNA-Seq data (that assembles well into transcripts) and a large database of proteins as input.
+In addition, genome assembly quality can play a role (if the genome is highly fragmented, genome guided transcriptome assembly may not yield expected results).
+If BRAKER3 does not run on your data, please run instead BRAKER1 and BRAKER2, separately.
+BRAKER1 requires less RNA-Seq data to succeed.
+If both jobs finish, combine the resulting gene sets with TSEBRA.
+If only BRAKER2 finished, that will be your final gene set.
+If both die, check whether close relatives of your species have already been annotated.
+If possible, concatenate reference proteomes of a couple of close relatives and run GALBA.
+GALBA requires less protein data than BRAKER2, but the proteins should be comparably close to the target species.

 ### I have 80.000 genes predicted by BRAKER/TSEBRA in a full genome, what shall I do?